helisz/dict/Others/Intellij.md

 2. In `Run/Debug Configurations` window, click green '+', Select `Tomcat Server` > `Local`
 3. In `Server` tab, default setting is far enough for uses.
 4. But the cat icon still being attached a red cross.
 Go to `Deployment` tab and select an Aritifact to deploy.
 Usually use `exploded` one.
+5. Fill your project name into `Application Context`.
 5. Save and close.

 ### Config One Server for Multiple Project